vectorgrp/sil-kit/docs/usage/replay.rst

 ^^^^^^^
 The architecture of the tracing facility is shown in :ref:`the following figure<figure:tracing>`.
-The ComAdapter takes care of configuring controllers with their trace sinks upon creation.
+The Participant takes care of configuring controllers with their trace sinks upon creation.
-If the ComAdapter has a participant controller, then the virtual simulation time will be used in a time provider instance.
+If the Participant has a participant controller, then the virtual simulation time will be used in a time provider instance.
 This time provider is used to get the current time stamp when messages are pushed to a trace sink.